 Bad day to be a salmon at the Career Tech Center.
 Chef VanDop's students taught Director Miller and Principal Melius some new skills.

-5 days ago, Blake Prewitt
+2 months ago, Blake Prewitt

 Fish 2